 The following digital images are a compilation from numerous sources including multiple anonymous Race Riot photograph collections: the Maxine Wiandt photographs (courtesy of Al Brophy), the Sarah Blackwood donation, and a set extracted from the the Francis Schmidt scrapbooks.
 These images and documents are meant to provide a basic understanding of the racial dynamics in Tulsa's history.
 A large amount of these materials deal with the Tulsa Riot and Aftermath in 1921.

 There are materials referring to the various cultural and racial entities in Tulsa, including the Greenwood Community both within and beyond the contest of the Riot, Native American integration and so forth.
-There are also materials regarding the Ku Klux Klan in Tulsa in the 1920s.
 These include an unidentified family scrap book from the Greenwood Community, and historical photographs.
 There is a copy of the 1924 Booker T. Washington yearbook included as well as Mary Parrish's Events of the Tulsa Disaster.

 Photos are described as: